Clinical Psychology Doctorate

 All candidates, at the time of application, must be eligible for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).
 Candidates should normally have at least a 2:1 honours degree and be proficient in the use of English.
 If English is not the candidate's first language, and they haven't studied at degree level in English, then proficiency will need to be demonstrated to the level of IELTS 7 or equivalent.
 Additionally, applicants must be able to demonstrate that they have relevant clinical experience, an understanding of the NHS and a commitment to working in it.
 The programme is not able to offer any accreditation of prior experience or learning (APEL) routes.
 Candidates are normally required to hold a current driving licence and have their own transport.
 In line with other courses nationally, successful applicants will not be expected to be enrolled for other postgraduate studies when commencing clinical training.

 It is recognised that clinical psychologists practise within a multi-cultural context.
 Every effort will be made in all stages of the recruitment process to ensure that the policies and procedures operate the fairest equal opportunities in accordance with Coventry University and the University of Warwick equal opportunities policies.
 Recruiting for trainees in accordance with key NHS Values is a fundamental part of the selection process.

-Initial screening of the application forms is undertaken by the clinical psychology team, in collaboration with local clinicians.
+Initial screening of the applications is undertaken by the clinical psychology team, in collaboration with local clinicians.
 Each selector grades the candidate's application on the basis of an understanding of the clinical psychologist's role, academic ability, previous and current clinical experiences, personal suitability and values, research ability and references.
 Applications are assessed independently by three selectors.
 These gradings are collated and discussed at a short-listing meeting.
-50 applicants are selected to interview.
-A standard written form with individual feedback is sent to all those applicants who are not invited for interview, although further discussion of this is not available.
+50 applicants are selected to interview for 16 places.
+Due to the volume of applications, it is not possible to send individual feedback to those applicants who are not invited for interview, and further discussion of this is not available.